 the spatial coverage of services considering walk access distances to transit stops/nodes and stations.

-To match the requirements of the spatial analysis scheme service levels needed to be measures for each SA1 and for each hour of an average weekday and weekend day.
+To match the requirements of the spatial analysis scheme service levels needed to be aggregated for each SA1 and for each hour of an average weekday and weekend day.

 The Transit Service Index (SI) methodology for measuring service level was adopted using the General Transit Feed Specification (GTFS) files for Melbourne which are provided for input to online journey planners such as Google Maps.